strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/templates.md

 ::::

-Because we use npm to install template packages, `<template-package>` can match [any format](https://docs.npmjs.com/cli/v8/commands/npm-install) that you would give to `npm install`.
-This includes npm packages, scoped packages, packages with a precise version or tag, as well as local directories for development.
+npm is used to install template packages, so `<template-package>` can match [any format](https://docs.npmjs.com/cli/v8/commands/npm-install) supported by `npm install`.
+This includes npm packages, scoped packages, packages with a precise version or tag, and local directories for development.

 ::: tip
 For convenience, official Strapi templates also have a shorthand.
 It lets you omit the `@strapi/template-` prefix from the template npm package name.
 So the following commands are equivalent: